What to Carry for Hill, Trail and Fell Running

 £54.95

-Backpack or Waist Belt?
+Backpack, Hydraton Vest or Waist Belt?

 Backpacks start from 8L up to 32L and all of the packs we stock can hold a drinks bladder.
-For most runners keeping it under 15L in size should be fine to carry enough kit/food/water for even a longer run in the hills.
-However most of the larger bags have compression straps to ‘squish’ the bag in when it's not full.
-So if you only want one rucksack and would sometimes have use for say a 20L, you can usually compress it with 10L or so inside and still have a nice stable load.
-If you're venturing into Mountian Marathons then for most 20L is the minimum size, with 25L plus being the more 'comfort' option kit wise.
+For most runners keeping it under 15L in size should be fine to carry enough kit, food and water for even a longer run in the hills.
+However, most of the larger bags have compression straps to ‘squish’ the bag in when it's not full.
+So if you only want one pack and would sometimes have use for say a 20L, you can usually compress it with 10L or so inside and still have a nice stable load.

-The latest innovation in distance running packs are hydration packs (also known as race vests).
-These marvellous pieces of kit have been developed by some of the top ultra distance trail runners on the planet and are now used throughout the field in all races, as well as being valuable in training when you don't have an awesome crew as back-up to keep you fed and watered.
-The beauty of them is their ability to spread the weight of your load by carrying drinks bottles and other essentials such as nutrition/map/gloves/GPS on your front, allowing instant access to a variety of pockets and saving you considerably on time.
+Hydration vests (also known as hydration packs or race vests) are increasingly popular.
+This marvellous piece of kit has been developed by some of the top ultra distance trail runners on the planet and are now used throughout the field in all races.
+They're also valuable in training when you don't have an awesome crew as back-up to keep you fed and watered.

 Salomon Pulse Belt